-Office Supplies (pens, paper, clipboards, etc) - cupboard at Cassidy Hall Furniture (tables, chairs) - at Cassidy Hall
+Office Supplies (pens, paper, clipboards, etc.) - cupboard at Cassidy Hall Furniture (tables, chairs) - at Cassidy Hall

-Pharmaceutical Supplies (between 18,500 and 20,000 doses of a combination of Ciprofloxacin and Doxycycline from the SNS via the State of Colorado to be picked up from Weld County Regional Transfer Point) - Environmental Health and Safety staff from UNC will pick up supplies from transfer point.
-They will be wearing official UNC staff ID badges.
+Pharmaceutical Supplies (between 18,500 and 20,000 doses of a combination of Ciprofloxacin and Doxycycline from the SNS via the State of Colorado to be picked up from Weld County Regional Transfer Point) - UNC EHS (Environmental Health and Safety) staff, wearing official UNC ID badges, will pick up supplies from transfer point.
+Supplies will be delivered to the designated Inventory Control person who will fill out required forms.